NeuralStorm/docs/git_setup.md

 Run `git clone "<repo url>"`
 e.g. `git clone "https://github.com/moxon-lab-codebase/Behavioral-Control-Programs.git"`
 or `git clone "git@github.com:moxon-lab-codebase/Behavioral-Control-Programs.git"`
-If the repository is public repo url will be an https url like `https://github.com/moxon-lab-codebase/docs.git`
+If you have ssh authentication set up you can use an ssh url like `git@github.com:moxon-lab-codebase/docs.git`
-If the repository is private repo url will be a git url like `git@github.com:moxon-lab-codebase/ docs.git`
+If the repository is public you can use an https url like `https://github.com/moxon-lab-codebase/docs.git`
 This will create a folder with the same name as the repo with the code.

 # Pulling new changed from git